 Equations Mode: Measure Mode's Multilog Parameters can be used to create custom equations.
 The equations can be added to Multilog Setups and logged alongside other Multilog Parameters, as well as exported.

 The PPA Datalogger User Manual provides a full description of the various datalogging modes and functionality.
-There are full setup instructions for the software and connecting to the instruments
+There are full setup instructions for the software and connecting to the instruments command format reply format

 Appendix B - Serial command summary